 Measure Details How did you spend your service pupil premium allocation last academic year?
-One child was funded for before school sessions.
-What was the impact of that spending on service pupil premium eligible pupils?
-Social skills were steadily improved over time, as reported by class teacher.
+N/A What was the impact of that spending on service pupil premium eligible pupils?
+N/A

 Further information (optional)

 Disadvantaged children are encouraged to take part in wider opportunities within the school, such as taking on roles of leadership and joining clubs run in school.